Equipment for people with disabilities

 Indoor and outdoor powered wheelchairs are for use by people with disabilities who cannot propel a manual wheelchair.

-There are criteria for using some types of electric wheelchair, for example, meeting DVLA eye test requirements for road use, or the need for an attendant to go to a wheelchair clinic/centre along with the user.
+There are criteria for using some types of electric wheelchair, for example, meeting DVLA eye test rules for road use, or the need for an attendant to go to a wheelchair clinic/centre along with the user.

 'Attendant' means someone who helps push a manual wheelchair or controls a powered wheelchair on someone else's behalf.